 - Get more information about television and kids.
-The American Academy of Pediatrics website -- www.aap.org
+The American Academy of Pediatrics website is a good place to start -- www.aap.org

 Committee on Public Education.
 Children, adolescents, and television.
 Pediatrics.
 2001;107:423-426.

 Johnson JG, Cohen P, Kasen S, Brook JS.
 Extensive television viewing and the development of attention and learning difficulties during adolescence.
 Arch Pediatr Adolesc Med.
-2007;161(5): 480-486.
+2007;161: 480-486.

-Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.